 The cathedral was described as “of pure Gothic design, built entirely of chiseled limestone and cruciform in shape”.
 The tower which has become a landmark of the city was originally designed for St. Kieran’s College, and rises to a height of 186 feet.
 The high altar of Italian marble was purchased in Italy.
 The relics of Sts.
 Cosmos and Damian and St. Clement were brought from Rome.
 Those of St. Victoria came later.
 At its opening the Cathedral was like many of the churches at that time rather bereft of ornament.
 A statue of Our Lady by Benzoni who sculpted the O’ Connell monument in the Irish College in Rome and the Bianconi mortuary chapel in Boherlahan was later commissioned by Bishop Walsh and stands in the remodeled sanctuary.
 The railings around the Cathedral were added in 1862.

 During Bishop Brownrigg’s time a new sacristy and chapter room were added (the old sacristy was beneath the high altar) and many other improvements were made.
 The center porch and organ gallery were remodeled, heating was installed and new statues purchased.
-James Pearse, the father of Patrick and Willie, completed the marble altar rails and erected the altar to the Sacred Heart.
+James Pearse, the father of Patrick and Willie of the 1916 Rising, completed the marble altar rails and erected the altar to the Sacred Heart.

 About £8,000 was expended and the refurbished Cathedral was reopened on 9 April 1899 in the presence of Cardinal Logue, Archbishop Walsh of Dublin, and many other dignitaries.